jamesheald/COIN/README.md

 o = obj.objective_COIN;
 ```
 This returns a stochastic estimate of the negative log-likelihood, which can be passed to an optimiser.
 The estimate is stochastic because it is calculated from simulations that are conditioned on random observation noise.
 To aid parameter optimisation, the variance of the estimate can be reduced by increasing the number of runs using the R property (this is best done in conjunction with [parallel computing](#parallel-computing) to avoid long runtimes).
 An optimiser that can handle a stochastic objective function should also be used (e.g., [BADS](https://github.com/lacerbi/bads)).

-#### Individual participants’ data

-To calculate the negative log-likelihood for an individual participants’ data, the proceedure described for group average data can be followed ().

 ### Inferring internal representations of the COIN model fit to adaptation data